 There are many factors that play a role in calculating car insurance premiums.
-The insurance company may ask for your driver record when you apply for insurance.
+The insurance company may ask for your driving record when you apply for insurance.
 Your driving habits reflect on your driver abstract.
 Traffic violations and collisions could be a negative influence on a record.
 A traffic ticket could stay on your driving record for 3 years from the date of conviction.
 An at-fault car accident may stay on your driver abstract for at least 6 years and up to 10 years.

 How Long Does Your Insurance Stay High After An Accident